 What's it about?

-Previously available for Xbox 360 and PlayStation 3, and now available on Steam for computer users, DRAGON’S DOGMA: DARK ARISEN is an action-heavy fantasy role-playing game (RPG) set in a huge and expansive open world.
-The single-player adventure has you venture out to find and destroy an ancient evil dragon that has awakened.
+DRAGON’S DOGMA: DARK ARISEN is an action-heavy fantasy role-playing game (RPG) set in a huge and expansive open world.
+The single-player adventure has you exploring the land to find and destroy an ancient evil dragon that has awakened to threaten the people.
 Along the way, you'll meet friends and foes, overcome obstacles, level up your character, and use might and magic to defeat fantastical enemies.
-As with the original game, Dark Arisen employs a "pawn" system, where you're adventuring with a party of three AI (artificial intelligence) characters who fight independently of you, and they can be created by other players and downloaded to your game.
-Dragon’s Dogma: Dark Arisen on PC includes the original game, along with additional (pay-to-download) content, up to 4K graphics (four times the resolution of 1080p HD on supported monitors), new frame-rate options, multiple control options (including support for Xbox 360 or Xbox One controllers), and more.
+Like the original game, Dark Arisen uses a "pawn" system, where you're adventuring with a party of three AI (artificial intelligence) characters who fight independently of you, and they can be created by other players and downloaded to your game.

 Is it any good?

+It's great to see the additional content as well, such as the improved graphics and control options and extra downloadable content that wasn't found in the original (such as a new location, weapons, armor, and items).
 The added visual flair really shines, but some of the issues with the original game remain -- namely, an uninteresting story, clichéd characters, and lame dialogue, especially when compared to timeless single-player RPGs such as The Elder Scrolls V: Skyrim, Fallout 4, and the Mass Effect franchise.
 The unfair difficulty level remains in this reboot, which might frustrate players who don't understand why they're constantly dying in combat sequences you believe your character should be more than prepared for.
 There are also some technical issues not found in the original, including frame-rate drops, clipping issues, and the odd crash.
-But the open-ended world, intense action, clever pawn system, extra content, and improved graphics all make this value-priced PC adventure a good pick for RPG fans.
+Finally, pawns, while useful, can sometimes be very dumb until they've learned how to be useful to your play style.
+But the open-ended world, intense action, pawn party system, extra content, and improved graphics all make this adventure a good pick for RPG fans.

 Talk to your kids about ...

 Families can talk about violence in the media.
-Does this title need to feature graphic scenes of dismemberment, gore, and other violent imagery?
+Is the impact of the violence in Dragon's Dogma: Dark Arisen affected by the graphic visuals of dismemberment, gore, and other violence?
+Would the game be as intense if it didn't have the gory content included?
 Does this content add to the game experience?
 Does it feel appropriate to the plot and story?